briansmith/ring/README.md

 Rust; for example, when Rust 1.53 (Stable) is released, we don't care if *ring* stops working with Rust 1.52 or earlier versions.
 Thus, we can always use the latest *stable* features of the Rust language in *ring*.
-So far we've never used unstable features of Rust except for the benchmarking support (`#[bench]`), and we're hoping to remove even *that* Nightly dependency.
+As a general policy, we don't use unstable features of Rust.
 Sometimes things are broken with Nightly Rust.
-We prioritize keeping things working on Stable; if things break on Beta and Nightly then that breakage won't be considered urgent, though it will eventually get resolved, one way or another.
+We prioritize keeping things working on Stable; if things break on Beta and Nightly then that breakage won't be considered urgent, though we will try to resolve it.

 We prefer to improve *ring*'s API over keeping *ring*'s API stable.
 We don't keep old APIs around for the sake of backward compatibility; we prefer